foundriesio/docs/source/user-guide/containers-and-docker/compose-apps.rst

 Compose Apps
 ============

-Docker-compose applications, or "Compose Apps", are how application development is approached with FoundriesFactory®.
+Docker-compose applications, or "Compose Apps", are how application development is approached with the FoundriesFactory™ Platform.
 However, Docker-compose does not specify how to **distribute** applications.
 Compose Apps fill in this gap for Factory devices.